scheinerman/SimpleWorld.jl/README.md

 ```julia
 include(".julia/v0.4/SimpleWorld/src/SimpleWorld.jl")
 ```
-A sample `.julirc.jl` file is included in the `src` directory of this repository.
+A sample `.juliarc.jl` file is included in the `src` directory of this repository.

 ## Supporting function